ctrl-alt-del-2010-developer/simple-tool-kit/README.md

 The toolkit includes several basic but essential cybersecurity tools for:

-- IP and domain information gathering
+- IP and domain port scanner,
-- Basic port scanning (using tools like `nmap`)
+- DDoS Tool,
-- Whois lookups
+- Cmatrix,
-- DNS and HTTP header analysis
+- DNS and HTTP header analysis and whois scanner (Three In One),
-- Encoding/decoding methods (Base64, ROT13, etc.)
+- Tor Ip Tool etc.

 > Built using **Python (≈85%)** and **Shell (≈14%)**, ensuring both portability and scriptability.